JuliSC/hourslipper/README.md

 # Hourslipper

-A simple application making work-hour-documentation for your employer easier for you.
+A simple little application making work-hour-documentation for your employer easier for you.